 One of Bologna’s defining features is its endless rows of elegant porticos that hold up the upper layers of the city and which are seen as extensions to the houses themselves.
 You can’t help but come off the street to walk beneath them.
-You’ll end up stepping a fair few metres of Bologna’s 40 kilometres of porticos.
+You’ll end up stepping a fair few metres of Bologna’s 40 kilometres of porticos, so beloved that they are on the tentative list for UNESCO World heritage listing.
 Not only are these a shelter from the weather, but also they are a chance to walk through one of the city’s most beautiful architectural additions that were established first in the Middle Ages.

 Some of the original wooden porticos can be found in the historical centre of the city on the some of the older, uneven structures that stand out, but the more modern structures can be found everywhere.
 Because of a law passed in 1288, it was a rule that any new house in Bologna should be built with a portico.
 Where once man and horse took pace, you stride, gliding from one site to another in style.

 If you want to say you’ve walked the longest portico in Europe at 3,796 metres long, find the one that starts just outside the city walls and leading to the Sanctuary of the Madonna di San Luca on the top of the Colle della Guardia – a hilltop pilgrimage site of sorts in the city.

 Blazy.
 Dusty.
 Vermillion.
 Flame.
 If you took an orange Pantone swatch with you to Bologna, you would no doubt find a building or wall that matches every shade.
 Hypnotized by orange, there’s something about these warm hues that make Bologna always feel inviting and warm with old rustic charm.

 Bologna is at the very centre of Italian cuisine…